 So that you did not take these things to heart,

 Nor remember the latter end of them.

 a.
 I was angry with My people: Babylon thought that she conquered Judah and Jerusalem through her own power.
 But Babylon didn’t see that she really conquered them because God was angry with His people, and therefore used Babylon as an instrument of His work.
 God says, “You didn’t know that I had given them into your hand.”

 b.
 You showed them no mercy: As an instrument in God’s hand, Babylon was too enthusiastic in their attack on God’s people.
-Even though God allowed it and used it, they still should have showed mercy to God’s people.
-We are always safe when we take the path of mercy!
+Even though God allowed it and used it, they still should have shown mercy to God’s people.
+We are always safe when we take the path of mercy.

 c.
 And you said, “I shall be a lady forever”: Babylon was blind, Babylon was cruel, and now Babylon is shown to be proud and presumptuous.
 For all these reasons, God promised to humble Babylon.